ruricolist/cmd/README.md

 ## The external program’s working directory

-Cmd is designed to be used from multi-threaded programs.
+Cmd is designed with multi-threaded programs in mind.
 It always runs programs with their working directory relative to [`*default-pathname-defaults*`][dpd].
 This is because the “current directory” of a program, on both Windows and Unix, is specific to the thread, not the process.